Have you noticed lesions or crusty blisters on your cat? If you have, chances are…

 Lather it up nicely then rinse.
 If you are looking to de-flea your home, Owners can also fill a small bowl with warm water and dish soap.
 Place the bowl near a source of light and sit back and relax while fleas that are drawn to the light end up getting trapped in the soapy water.

 Your pet store sells several flea shampoos that you can use to bathe your cat and kill off the insects.
 Make sure the products you are buying are organic and well known.
 Stray away from products that do not have reviews or try to hide their labels.
+Be sure to use only products specifically labeled for cats, if it doesn’t list that it is safe to use on cats, don’t use it.

 Home Remedies for Fleas on Cats (Without Bathing)